 Attending a university can be an exciting, and often stressful, time in a student's life.
-Students may experience many positive changes and difficult challenges while at a university.
-Stetson's Counseling Center is available to assist students through those times and help them to have an all-around better experience while at Stetson University.
+Students experience many positive changes and difficult challenges while at a university.
+The Counseling Center is available to assist the university's students through those times and help them to have an all-around better experience while at Stetson University.

-Often, parents are some of the first individuals to notice when a student is not functioning at their best.
+Often, parents/guardians are some of the first individuals to notice when a student is not functioning at their best.
 Students may come to you for advice or support.
-One way you may be helpful to your student is to know some basic information about the Counseling Center's resources and direct them to the Counseling Center for assistance.
+One way to be helpful to your student is to know some basic information about the Counseling Center's resources and direct them to the Counseling Center for assistance.

-Not only is adjusting to university life sometimes challenging for the students, but it can also be challenging for the parents.
-It is important to remain realistic about your expectations for contact with your student, to communicate openly, to be supportive, and to find support for yourself.
+Not only is adjusting to university life sometimes challenging for the students, but it can also be challenging for parents/guardians.
+It's important to remain realistic about your expectations for contact with your student, to communicate openly, to be supportive and to find support for yourself.

-Consultations for parents are available during regular office hours.
-If you are concerned about your student, you are encouraged to seek consultative support from the Counseling Center.
-At that time, support and helpful resources can be given to the parent.
+Consultations for parents/guardians are available during regular office hours.
+If you're concerned about your student, you're encouraged to seek consultative support from the Counseling Center.
+At that time, support and helpful resources can be given to you.

-It is understandable that parents may be interested in a student's counseling experience.
-In this event, parents are encouraged to ask their student about their counseling experience.
+It's understandable that parents/guardians may be interested in a student's counseling experience.
+In this event, parents/guardians are encouraged to ask their student about their counseling experience.

 - A New Beginning for Parents: When Your Teen Goes to College

 - College - What Parents Need to Know (2012)

 - College of the Overwhelmed (2004)

 - Families adjust to changing roles with college students home for the holidays